 Resetting Pagination on Search Changes

-Here is a common bug: a user is on page 5 of results, types a new search term, and sees "No results" because the query now only has 2 pages of results but Livewire is still requesting page 5.
+Here's a bug I see in almost every Livewire search component: a user is on page 5 of results, types a new search term, and sees "No results" because the query now only has 2 pages but Livewire is still requesting page 5.
 Fix this by resetting pagination whenever any filter changes:

 public function updatedSearch(): void